irripro/django_menus/README.rst

 Let's talk about what QuerySet can and can not do.
 You can not construct menus from free-flowing datasets.
 For example, QuerySet will not produce lists of users on a social media site, or a list of products for a shop.
 The server would need to be restarted when a new user or product was added (NB: I decided, somewhere in the middle of the construction, not to make a full-dynamic menu system.
 The DB hits would be multiple, despite Django ORM caching.
 And it would make the app a complex and hybrid codebase, for not much gain).

 However, some data is not free-flowing.
 It is changed rarely, and you could justify a server restart for such data changes.
 I'm thinking now of fundamental changes to an administation interface, or a list of departments on a shopping site.
-Or, as in the example above, extra support pages for a small site.
-QuerrySet can produce such lists, and produce them using a very DRY configuration (i.e. the above example is one line, for several menu entries, which are generated, on a restart, automatically).
+Or, as in the example above, support pages for a small site.
+QuerySet can produce such lists, and produce them using a very DRY configuration (i.e. the above example is one line, for several menu entries, which are generated, on a restart, automatically).

 Incidentally, this is a mechanism used by other URL systems.
 Django's URL handling works like this, as does the router in the Drupal CMS.
-Though configuarable, they need restarts, so they can cache and be efficient (though Drupal offers cache-expiry).
+Though configuarable, they need restarts, so they can cache (though Drupal offers cache-expiry).
 Django_menus is not as extensive as those apps, but you can think of the app in the same way.

 MenuManager